June 29, 2022

 I’m open to ideas, so be ready to have an impromptu field-trip!
 This is meant to be collaborative and reflective of you!

 After the session you will get a few sneak peeks within 72 hours of your session.
 I’ll post to my social media (be sure to follow JFSM Productions if you aren’t already) and will also send them in your gallery.
-Feel free to reshare and download the teasers!
+Feel free to reshare!
 I love seeing how and when you post, so feel free to tag me as well.
-With you sneaks, I’ll also send a feedback survey.
+Your full gallery will be delivered in 1 week.
+I’ll give you an estimated day when I deliver your sneaks.
+With the fully gallery delivery, I’ll also send a feedback survey.
 I wanna know your honest thoughts and experience!
-Your full gallery will be delivered in 2-4 weeks.
-I’ll give you an estimated day when I deliver your sneaks.

 From your gallery you will be able to share on social media directly, download, and even purchase prints, wall art, and even a personalized calendar or thank you/announcement cards!
 You can also share with family and friends to see images for themselves.
 Don’t worry you can pick and choose which images they can see!